Print | Email

 Referral:

 Transport BD Vacutainer Plus C&S preservative tubes at ambient temperature.
-Urine specimen submitted in container with boric acid preservative are stable at room temperature for 3 days, by which time they must be processed by the lab.
+Urine specimen submitted in container with boric acid preservative are stable at room temperature for 48 hours, by which time they must be processed by the lab.

 Testing Laboratory (MB): Health Science Center, St. Boniface Hosp., Westman Lab, The Pas Health Complex